rak-n-rok/Krake/docs/dev/architecture.rst

     …

-Controller will read this feed, evaluate differences between the desired state and the state of managed the real world object, act according to this difference and update the status of resource.
+Controller will read this feed, evaluate differences between the desired state and the state of the managed real world object, act accordingly to this difference and update the status of the resource.

 .. _etcd: https://etcd.io/